Los Angeles Philharmonic

 International Associate Residency

-And if you’ve heard them before, you’ll know precisely what we’re talking about.
-Regulars won’t need telling twice about the urgency of Dudamel’s Beethoven and Shostakovich – and you can imagine the dynamism they’ll bring to music by Varèse, Salonen and Leonard Bernstein.
+If you’ve heard them before, you’ll know precisely what we’re talking about – and if not, you're in for a real treat.
+Regulars won’t need telling twice about the urgency of Dudamel’s Beethoven and Shostakovich, and you can imagine the dynamism they’ll bring to music by Varèse, Salonen and Leonard Bernstein.

 LA Phil/Dudamel: Salonen, Varèse and Shostakovich